robinvpersie/TinyShop/RunsheungIOS/portal/Pods/Target Support Files/Pods-Portal/Pods-Portal-acknowledgements.markdown

 - The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
 If you use this software in a product, an acknowledgment in the product documentation is required.
 - Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
 - This notice may not be removed or altered from any source or binary distribution.
+- Redistributions of any form whatsoever must retain the following acknowledgment: 'This product includes software developed by the "Marcin Krzyzanowski" (http://krzyzanowskim.com/).'

 ## DZNEmptyDataSet